Gábor Darvas: Biography

 He was born at Szatmárnémeti (Austria-Hungary) in 1911.
 His family moved to Budapest in 1918, where he finished his high school studies.

-He studied piano from the age of nine, from 1926 until 1932 he attended the Academy of Music in Budapest as an instrumentalists and later studied composition under Zoltán Kodály.
+He studied piano from the age of nine, from 1926 until 1932 he attended the Academy of Music in Budapest as an instrumentalistsand later studied composition under Zoltán Kodály.
 His orchestral compositions of the thirties were performed in concerts and in the Hungarian Radio.
 In 1939 he left the country.
 During the World War II, he lived in Chile, working as a conductor and a musicologist.
 He was a direct assistant of Erich Kleiber, In 1948 he returned to Hungary, where he has continued his composer activity in 1951, commencing an active career as a composer, writing film scores as well as pieces using tape.
 He was musical expert of various cultural institutions until 1972.
 In addition to composing, he explored, orchestrated, published values of European music history, and wrote several musicological books.

 He died in 1985 in Budapest.